TheDolentCity/paladins-of-awoudan/src/content/docs/rules/combat.md

 - **Attack:** Perform a melee, ranged, or spell attack action.
 You can perform a maximum amount of attack actions in a round equal to your **END** (minimum 2).
 - **Bull Rush:** Choose a target within reach.
 Perform an opposed strength check.
 If you succeed, the target is pushed 1 square away and knocked prone or it is pushed 2 squares away.
 You can shift into the square it left behind after pushing it.
 - **Charge:** Perform a move action as part of this attack (this consumes your free move) and then perform a melee attack with +2 to the attack roll or perform a bull rush with +2 to the check.
+You must move at least 3 squares from your starting position and you must move in a straight line for at least the last 3 squares of movement.
+- **Finisher:** You can deliver a finishing attack against an unconscious or helpless foe.
+If the attack hits, it deals triple damage.
 - **Grapple:** Choose a target within reach.
 Perform an opposed strength check.
 If you succeed, the target gains the grappled condition.
+- **Reload:** Decrease the amount of reload actions necessary to use the weapon again by 1.
+If a weapon has "reload 2", then it needs 2 reload actions before you can use the weapon again.
+This action can only be performed once per round.
 - **Rest:** At the end of your turn when you regenerate stamina or willpower, you add +d6 to the rolls.

+### Move Actions

+- **Crawl:** You must be prone to crawl.
+You move a quarter of your **SPE**.
+You still provoke opportunity attacks.
+- **Shift:** You move 1 square, but you do not provoke opportunity attacks.
+- **Sprint:** You move your **SPE** + 2, but grant combat advantage until the start of your next turn.
+- **Run:** You move your **SPE** which may provoke opportunity attacks.

 ### Stamina Actions